top of page

 The best age to start a pension is a widely debated topic, but many believe that 30 is the ideal time to begin.
 However, the expenses of purchasing a home, starting a family, and tying the knot during your 30s can make saving difficult.

-By participating in your workplace pension scheme and supplementing your employer contributions as much as possible, you can start building a substantial pension fund.
-The earlier you start, the more time your fund has to grow and potentially allow for an early retirement as early as 55.
+The State Pension is unlikely to provide enough money to fund a comfortable lifestyle.
+That's why it is important to think about participating in your workplace pension scheme and supplementing your employer contributions as much as possible.
+This way you can start building a substantial pension fund.
+The earlier you start, the more time your fund has to grow.

 It is important to note that from 2028, the earliest age for accessing your state pension will change to 57 (GOV.uk).